 Finding the petroglyph trailhead is pretty straightforward.
 At the intersection of NM 599 (the Santa Fe bypass) and Airport Road, head west.
 Or you could set your GPS or Google Maps to take you to the Santa Fe Airport.
 Once you reach the airport entrance, just keep driving.

 Follow the road for 3.3 miles.
 On the right side of the road you will see a small brown sign signifying that you have reached the parking lot trailhead.
 This is where you begin your hike.
 Also, note the following precautions:

-CAUTION: During the warmer months, rattlesnakes are a common sight.
-For this reason it is recommend that you only take your leashed dog in the winter months.
+- During the warmer months, rattlesnakes are a common sight.
+For this reason, it is recommended that you only take your leashed dog in the winter months.